 Then he told her that they’d wanted him to go to the GSA meeting and he did and he met a really nice guy, Shannon Gorman, and Shannon asked him to go out for lunch and a movie on Saturday.
 He told her if they liked each other then they might even become boyfriends.
 And that yes, he hoped they would because Shannon was really cute.
 He showed her the picture he’d taken of Shannon.
 She agreed that he was very cute.

 “Okay, those were the three related things.
 Now I have to tell you about the first thing, which happened before school this morning, and was in a bizarre way responsible for all of the other things that happened to me today.

 “When I got to school I was standing outside leaning against the wall, as usual, thinking about my classes and what we’d be covering and if there’d be any snap quizzes today.
 Principal Purcell walked up to me and said he needed to talk to me.
 Well, you can guess what my expression was like when I heard those words, ‘I need to talk to you,’ from the principal.
 He saw that and told me it was a good thing.
 It wasn’t a good thing.
 It was a freakin’ amazing, wonderful, fantastic thing!

-“Mom, he said that because I got straight A’s last year and I had a perfect attendance record, I’m getting a Microsoft Surface Pro 4 notebook computer and a printer and it’s going to be mine to keep forever.
+“Mom, he said that because I got straight A’s last year and I had a perfect attendance record, I’m getting an award, a Microsoft Surface Pro 4 notebook computer and a printer and it’s going to be mine to keep forever.
 Mr. Purcell and Mr. Bannerman, my Digital Arts and Design teacher, are coming this evening after dinner to bring me my notebook and all of the stuff that I’m getting with it and help me set it up.
 They’ll be here at seven-thirty.
 Is that okay?”